State Actions

 Critical Access Hospitals

-Kansas was one of the first states to codify CAH designation in through SB 425 in 1998, followed over the next several years by Washington, North Carolina and West Virginia, among others.
+Kansas was one of the first states to codify the CAH designation (SB 425; 1998), followed over the next several years by Washington, North Carolina and West Virginia, among others.
 As of July 2022, 1,360 CAHs were operating across all 50 states.

 Visit the Rural Health Information Hub for additional information on CAHs.